 How Many Blueberries Should I Feed My Rabbit?

-While no rabbit needs to be fed blueberries, it’s true that larger rabbits can get away with a sugary treat more often than small rabbits.
+While no rabbit needs to be fed blueberries, it is true that larger rabbits can get away with a sugary treat more often than small rabbits.
 Because of their bigger muscles and more robust digestive systems, breeds like the Checkered Giant can burn off the calories of high-carbohydrate snacks like blueberries more quickly; a Dwarf Hotot might easily put on weight even from a small number of fruits.

 Introduce blueberries to your rabbit’s diet slowly, as an excess can cause diarrhea.
-3-6 is a good place to start for larger breeds, while a single blueberry may be all that a dwarf rabbit’s digestion can handle.
+Around 3-6 is a good place to start for larger breeds, while a single blueberry may be all that a dwarf rabbit’s digestion can handle.

 Types of Blueberries to Feed Your Rabbit